-Scaling Cerro Artillería (Artillery Hill), this funicular isn’t the city’s oldest (the first two were the Concepción and Cordillera funiculars) nor is it the longest (a trip up and down the 574-foot track lasts a mere 80 seconds).
-Yet, somehow, this particular funicular, once the largest in town, has emerged as one of the Valparaíso’s most photo-friendly.
-Perhaps its popularity has to do with its brightly hued wooden carriages or that many claim the sweeping views enjoyed from the top at Paseo 21 de Mayo are among the best in the city.
+Scaling Cerro Artillería (Artillery Hill), this funicular isn’t the city’s oldest (the Concepción and Cordillera funiculars came first) nor is it the longest (a trip up and down the 574-foot track lasts a mere 80 seconds).
+Yet this particular funicular has emerged as Valparaíso’s most photo-friendly.
+Perhaps its popularity has to do with its brightly hued wooden carriages or the fact that many claim the sweeping views enjoyed from the top are among the best in the city.

 Photo: Nan Palmero/Flickr

 Although the gritty-artsy-glitzy wonderland that is downtown L.A. doesn’t scream funicular, you’ll find just that in Angels Flight (1901), the last incline railway remaining in a city that once boasted a modest handful of them.
 Here’s hoping the “Shortest Railway in the World” reopens soon.